OpenDSA/OpenDSA/RST/en/PointersJava/HeapMem.rst

 In Java or C++, this is the ``new`` operator.
-The allocation function reserves a block of memory of the requested size in the heap (usually, the size of the object that you want) and returns a refernece to it.
+The allocation function reserves a block of memory of the requested size in the heap (usually, the size of the object that you want) and returns a reference to it.
 Suppose a program makes three allocation requests to allocate memory to hold three separate GIF images in the heap, each of which takes 1024 bytes of memory.